Infineon/azure-esp32-optiga-trust/README.md

 	    ```sh
 	    idf.py monitor
 	    ```
-	- After the above step, Certficate will be succesfully written to selected certficate slot.
+	- After the above step, Certificate will be successfully written to selected certificate slot.

 ## Step 3.
 Configuring and Building Sample

-- Follow this step only if Server root CA need to be loaded into any of OPTIGA data object.This certficate will be used for Authentication in TLS session.
+- Follow this step only if Server root CA need to be loaded into any of OPTIGA data object.
+This certificate will be used for Authentication in TLS session.
-    - Comment the macro **-DMBEDTLS_RSA_ALT** from the Cmakelist.txt file present in the path <azure-esp32-optiga-trust\components\optiga> as shown below
+    - Comment the macro **-DMBEDTLS_RSA_ALT** from the CMakelist.txt file present in the path <azure-esp32-optiga-trust\components\optiga> as shown below
         ```sh
         #-DMBEDTLS_RSA_ALT
         ```
         >Note: Since OPTIGA™ Trust M supports only RSA 1024/2048 and Azure Certificate chain has RSA 4096 certificate, the certificate path validation cannot be performed using OPTIGA™ Trust M RSA feature.
 Hence usage of RSA feature from OPTIGA™ Trust M need to be disabled.
-    - Enable the macro **SET_TRUSTED_CERT_IN_SAMPLES** and **LOAD_TA_FROM_OPTIGA** from the Cmakelist.txt file present in the path <azure-esp32-optiga-trust\examples\iothub_client_sample_mqtt\main> by uncommenting the compile time definitions as below.
+    - Enable the macro **SET_TRUSTED_CERT_IN_SAMPLES** and **LOAD_TA_FROM_OPTIGA** from the CMakelist.txt file present in the path <azure-esp32-optiga-trust\examples\iothub_client_sample_mqtt\main> by uncommenting the compile time definitions as below.
         ```sh
         component_compile_definitions(SET_TRUSTED_CERT_IN_SAMPLES)
         component_compile_definitions(LOAD_TA_FROM_OPTIGA)
         ```
-    - To enable server certficate validation using OPTIGA, the region specific server root CA certificate must be loaded in any of OPTIGA data object either by personalization or by writing to object using OPTIGA write API
+    - To enable server certificate validation using OPTIGA, the region specific server root CA certificate must be loaded in any of OPTIGA data object either by personalization or by writing to object using OPTIGA write API
     - To load trust anchor using OPTIGA write API, modify file <azure-esp32-optiga-trust\components\optiga\optiga-trust-m\examples\utilities\optiga_trust.c> as below
         - User can choose the root CA as either from the below available certificate or can provide specific certificate by setting value as "1".
 E.g.:  #if 1
-        By default user can select the **DigiCert Baltimore Root** certificate as it is used Globally as Root Server CA.
+        By default user can select the **DigiCert Baltimore Root** or the **DigiCert Global Root G2** certificate as it is used Globally as Root Server CA.
         <details>
         <summary>Code fragment </summary>

 	    ```c
             static void write_optiga_trust_anchor(void)
             {
+            #if 0
+            	/* DigiCert Global Root G2 --Used Gloabally--*/
+            	// This cert should be used when connecting to Azure IoT on the Azure Cloud available globally.
+            	const uint8_t trust_anchor[] = {
+            		                            //contains Baltimore certificate data
+            	                               };
+            	   write_data_object(OPTIGA_TA, trust_anchor, sizeof(trust_anchor));
+            #endif //DigiCert Global Root G2

             #if 0
             	/* DigiCert Baltimore Root --Used Globally--*/
             	// This cert should be used when connecting to Azure IoT on the Azure Cloud available globally.